vaib-dev/Vaibhavpratapsingh22/README.md

 # 💫 About Me:
 ## Hello there, wonderful people!
-I wear two hats: professionally, I'm a FrontEnd developer weaving digital magic, and personally, I strive to be a beacon of kindness in this world.
+I wear two hats: professionally, I'm a Full-Stack developer weaving digital magic, and personally, I strive to be a beacon of kindness in this world.
 It's my mission to make the web more beautiful and user-friendly, one line of code at a time.
 Let's connect and make the digital realm a better place, together! 😊💻✨

 # 💻 Tech Stack: